polymerdao/developer-hub/docs/concepts/ibc/ibc-clients.md

 <!-- Review this section a bit more -->

-- **Solomachine**: the [IBC solomachine client](https://github.com/cosmos/ibc/blob/main/spec/client/ics-006-solo-machine-client/README.md) is a client that allows a single machine with a public key (can be a single public key or a multi-signature public key) to implement the unified IBC client interface to use the IBC transport layer.
+- **Solomachine**: The [IBC solomachine client](https://github.com/cosmos/ibc/blob/main/spec/client/ics-006-solo-machine-client/README.md) is a client that allows a single machine with a public key (can be a single public key or a multi-signature public key) to implement the unified IBC client interface to use the IBC transport layer.

-- **Optimistic clients**: the client would accept new headers optimistically and update the ConsensusState, with the ability to submit fraud or fault proofs by a challenger within a fraud window.
-There is also an honest minority assumption or a 1-of-N assumption security wise.
+- **Optimistic clients**: The client would accept new headers optimistically and update the ConsensusState, with the ability to submit fraud or fault proofs by a challenger within a fraud window.
+The fraud proofs allow to replay the execution starting from a trusted state and prove that the committed ConsensusState is incorrect.
+This implies an honest minority assumption or a 1-of-N assumption security wise.

-- **ZK clients**: the client would be able to verify ZK proofs as validity proofs to prove state transitions rather than consensus.
+- **ZK clients**: In the strongest form of zk IBC clients, the client would be able to verify ZK proofs as validity proofs to prove state transitions rather than consensus.
+However, these days most so-called _ZK IBC clients_ only do signature verification of the Tendermint consensus algorithm (for Cosmos SDK chains that have native IBC compatibility) in a circuit.
+This is still consensus based verification, not execution.

 :::tip Rollups anyone?